2016-2017 Graduate Working Groups on Global Issues

 Contact: Joseph Mulligan / email@example.com

-Translation in Theory and Practice is designed to provide scholars of diverse disciplines and tracks with a space in which translation issues directly related to their research can be presented, 'problematized' and reconsidered.
-In so doing, we intend to emphasize the multifaceted application of translation across a range of areas, languages, dialects, periods, and disciplines.
-At the same time we will identify and analyze some of the theoretical underpinnings that inform the way that translation actually happens in academic practice.
+Translation in Theory and Practice is designed to provide scholars of diverse disciplines and tracks with a space in which translation issues directly related to their research can be presented, "problematized" and reconsidered.
+The purpose of this is to emphasize the multifaceted application of translation across a range of areas, languages, dialects, periods, and disciplines.
+In the process we will be exposing some of the theoretical underpinnings that inform the way that translation actually happens in scholarly practice.